risk-first/website/menagerie/Complexity-Risk.md

 The standard Computer-Science definition of complexity, is [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).
 This is:

->  "...is the length of the shortest computer program (in a predetermined programming language) that produces the object as output." - [Kolmogorov Complexity, Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov_complexity)
+>  "...the length of the shortest computer program (in a predetermined programming language) that produces the object as output." - [Kolmogorov Complexity, Wikipedia](https://en.wikipedia.org/wiki/Kolmogorov_complexity)

 This is a fairly handy definition for us, as it means that to in writing software to solve a problem, there is a lower bound on the size of the software we write.
 In practice, this is pretty much impossible to quantify.
 But that doesn't really matter:  the techniques for _moving in that direction_ are all that we are interested in, and this basically amounts to compression.